BWibo/3dcitydb-mkdocs/docs/citydb-tool/import.md

 !!! note
-    - Duplicates are identified by comparing the `objectid` column in the [`FEATURE`](../3dcitydb/feature-module.md#feature-table) with the feature identifier from the input file (e.g., `gml:id` for CityGML files).
+    - Duplicates are identified by comparing the `objectid` column in the [`FEATURE`](../3dcitydb/feature-module.md#feature-table) table with the feature identifier from the input file (e.g., `gml:id` for CityGML files).
 No additional checks are applied for identifying duplicates.
     - Terminated features are excluded from the duplicates check.